WorldHealthOrganization/smart-trust/input/pagecontent/trust_network_gateway_architecture.md

 The signer information endpoints must be configurable by a profile to be switched on and off the routes.
 This is necessary to maintain backwards compatibility with the EU DCC Gateway.
 In the DDCC context these routes are deactivated.

 ##### Trusted Certificate Upload
-To support additional use cases, the gateway will be modified with endpoints which allows it to upload certificates signed by the CSCA of a country.
+To support additional use cases, the gateway will be modified with endpoints which allows it to upload certificates signed by the SCA of a Trust Network Partcipant.
 The upload endpoint works similar to the signer information upload endpoint with the difference that the upload contains more additional information about the certificate.
 The concrete template for this additional information must be defined by a schema.
 The certificate upload must support the choice of a kid, because other standards define static kids or choose it in other ways than the DCC.
 If no kid is provided, the DCC standard calculation of the first 8 bytes of the SHA256 hash is applied.

 ##### Health Check
 To monitor the status of the Gateway, a health check is introduced.
 The new route returns 200 if the gateway is up and running.
 When the gateway is in maintenance, the routes must return 204.
 All other return codes indicate an error.

 ##### Route Profiles
 The routes for POST, PUT and DELETE will be modified by profiles to make them configurable.
 This allows it to switch off the data upload, which is especially for the primary-secondary/combined sources use case.
-Within this setup, no NBUP certificates need to be onboarded.
+Within this setup, no TNP<sub>UP</sub> certificates need to be onboarded.

 ##### Value Set and Business Rules Endpoints
 The ValueSet and Business Rules endpoints must be configurable by configuration of profiles for enabling/disabling.

-Business Rules gets a new endpoint which is returning single objects by using the business rule id (/rules/{country}/{ruleId}}.
+Business Rules gets a new endpoint which is returning single objects by using the business rule id (/rules/{TrustNetworkPartcipant}/{ruleId}}.

 Note: This new route is introduced to create a migration path to the trusted references.
 Within EU DCC Standard Mode, there is no backwards compatibility impact.

 ##### Trusted References
-The trusted references are URLs which are uploaded by the member states to propagate their service endpoint about value sets, business rules and other content for interoperability.
+The trusted references are URLs which are uploaded by the Trust Network Participants to propagate their service endpoint about value sets, business rules and other content for interoperability.
 Within the trusted references are just public GET methods allowed.
 Authorization must be covered by trust mediators, if necessary.

 |Field|Optional|Type|Description|
 |-----|--------|-----|---------|